The-Cool-Kids-2024/BudgetingApp/deliverables/design-specs.md

 The Login Page is the first page displayed to the user upon opening the app.
 It allows users to either enter their login credentials or create an account.

 ### Home Page
+The Home Page is the page the user sees upon logging in.
+It allows users to see their summaries and navigate to the other pages.

 ### Income/Expense Page
 ### Budget Page
 ### Goals Page